 If you made any of my recipes and shared them on Instagram, make sure to tag me @willcookforsmiles and #willcookforsmiles so I can see all the things you tried!

 Be sure to click below and follow me on my social media, so you never miss a recipe.

 Don’t forget to sign up for email, so you won’t miss any new recipes.

 - 1 1/2 cups uncooked long grain rice

 - 2 tbsp canola oil

 - 1/2 cup diced yellow or red onion

 - 2 tbsp minced fresh cilantro

-Raise the heat to medium-high and add water, chicken broth, tomato paste, cumin, and salt.
+- Raise the heat to medium-high and add water, chicken broth, tomato sauce, cumin, and salt.
 Slowly stir to mix and bring it to simmer.